-The Moving Child is a film that aims to help support children in their physical, emotional, social and mental development by educating adults about the important role that dynamic movement plays in a child’s wellbeing.
+The Moving Child films aim to help support children in their physical, emotional, social and mental development by educating adults about the important role that dynamic movement plays in a child’s wellbeing.
 Movement matters and impacts all aspects of development!
-This film shows HOW that happens and WHAT we need to be concerned about right now in children’s sensorimotor development.
+These films show HOW that happens and WHAT we need to be concerned about in children’s sensorimotor development.
 Kids are getting stuck!
-Integrating approaches from diverse movement therapies, the film shares best practices to support children’s self-expression and naturally unfolding movement ability from in utero through age six.
-The Moving Child will be an amazing tool for anyone who cares about how child wellbeing impacts our world!
+Integrating approaches from diverse movement therapies, all three films share best practices to support children’s sensorimotor development, self-expression and naturally unfolding movement ability affecting their life.
+The Moving Child Films are amazing tools for anyone who cares about how child wellbeing impacts our world!

 Educates about the importance of dynamic movement in child development (age 0-7) from the perspective of bonding, social & emotional development, brain growth and physical health.

 Meet ten diverse Board Certified Dance/Movement Therapists who demonstrate the art and science of Dance/Movement Therapy with children with diverse needs in a variety of settings.

 "Viewing this wonderful film will give you lots of new ways to connect, play and expand your experience of being truly alive.
 So many of us missed a rich movement background that these images and practices can repair, so the Moving Child is for our actual children and for the inner child.
 It’s never too late to enjoy the joys of moving.
 The moving child II is a jewel.”

 Kathlyn Hendricks, Ph.D., BC-DMT, Best-selling author, Consultant and Trainer